 Colour affects the mind and body and can aid someone in changing their state of awareness and outlook on life.
 Colour can be used as a tool to bring about the desired mood an individual wants to be in.
 Colour therapy is a very powerful therapy.

 Pancha Karma (Detoxification Therapy)

-In todays world we almost always have some level of buildup of toxins, called Ama, this is not only physical (undigested waste/toxic byproducts) but can also be undigested emotions.
-Pancha Karma therapies can range from gentle home detoxification to a more intense thorough month long supervised programme that involves daily Abhyanga (full body massage), medicated oil/ghee consumption daily, eating a specific detox diet, Swedhana (sweat therapy), Shirodhara (oil poured on the 3rd eye) and cleansing enemas.
+Panchakarma therapies can range from gentle home detoxification to a more intense thorough month-long supervised program that involves daily Abhyanga (full body massage), medicated oil/ghee consumption daily, eating a specific detox diet, Swedhana (sweat therapy), Shirodhara (oil poured on the 3rd eye) and cleansing enemas.

 As Ayurveda therapists, we will also examine the 5 pillars of health and how they are represented in your life.
 These 5 pillars are: